nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 nRF91 Series DK with modem trace flash backend support
 ======================================================

-To build the MoSh sample for an nRF91 Series DK with modem trace flash backend support, use the devicetree overlay for external flash corresponding to your device and the ``-DOVERLAY_CONFIG="overlay-modem-trace-flash.conf;overlay-memfault.conf"`` option.
+To build the MoSh sample for an nRF91 Series DK with modem trace flash backend support, use the snippet ``nrf91-modem-trace-ext-flash``.

 For example: